 Build Your Book Marketing Street Team

-A street team is a group of fans cultivated by a publisher to spread the word about your book (or music, or game).
-It's all about gathering your tribe, and it should be fun and not a chore to communicate with them.
+Street team is a term that was coined during the indie music revolution.
+It's been adopted by authors and publishers to describe a group of people who will spread the word about your book when it launches.
+It's all about gathering your tribe, and it should be fun and not a chore to communicate with your tribe.

 When do you start building your book marketing street team?

 Ideally you start building your tribe as soon as you start writing (or even before!).
 Your writing group (and other critique partners such as peer reviewers), are your first fans, besides your friends and family, who you can ask to spread the word about your book when it launches.
 Launch planning is essential!
-(I run an annual Five-Star Book Launch Masterclass that opens for enrollment at the end of each year.)
+(I run an annual Five-Star Book Launch Masterclass if you're interested in diving deeper and working with me on this.)

 Plan book production and marketing

-I recommend this erasable wall calendar. it's July now, so get the 2021-2022 academic calendar and start right away.
+Take a look at this erasable wall calendar.
 One side is vertical and the other horizontal, and it comes with a dry-erase marker.

 Here's how to cultivate a street team

 Your friends and family are naturally part of your street team, but you need influencers, other authors, and readers to join in so they can spread the word about your book when it launches.
 I think the easiest way to organize them is by adding to your email list with the tag "street team."